Vector Design: a complete guide to tools, formats and workflows (2026)

 Common mistakes in vector design

-Many beginners struggle with the same set of problems when they start working with vectors:
+Many beginners run into the same problems when they start working with vectors:

-All of these issues have the same consequence: they reduce scalability and make designs harder to edit, reuse and adapt.
-A messy vector file might look fine at first glance, but it becomes a problem the moment you need to change something or use it in a different context.
+All of these issues reduce scalability and make designs harder to reuse.
+A messy vector file might look fine at first glance but becomes a problem the moment you need to resize it, animate it, or hand it off to someone else.

 How to fix these mistakes?